aspiringNikhil/Accenture-Data-analytics-and-Visualization/README.md

    - used =VLOOKUP( ) etc.

 ## Sharing Insights and PRESENTING TO STAKEHOLDERS
+**ANALYSIS**
+Animals and science are the two most popular categories of content, showing that people enjoy "real-ife" and "factual content the most.

+**INSIGHTS**

+Food is a common theme with the top 5 categones with Healthy Eating ranking the highest.
+This may give an indication to the audience within  user base.
+You could use this ght to create a campaign and work with heathy eating brands to boost user engagement

+This ad-hoc analysis is insightful, but it's time to take this analysis into large scale production for real-time understanding of your business We can show you how to do thE

 ## Why I May Be the Best Fit for Your Organisation